 New towels can leave lint on your skin after a shower.
 While quite annoying, this usually stops over time with multiple washings and being dried in the dryer.
-This is a guide about towels leaving lint on your body.
+This is a page about towels leaving lint on your body.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.